ONSdigital/design-system/README.md

 yarn test:browserstack
 ```

+## Run visual regression tests

+To run visual regression (VR) tests on pull requests using our VR testing tool [percy.io](https://percy.io) you must include `[test-visual]` in your commit message e.g. `git commit -m "Update button border width [test-visual]"`.
+This prevents unnecessary builds and saves the limited quota we have available.

 ## Build

 Generate a build into `./build`.
 Will also create [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) reports for both the ES6 and ES5 bundle and open them in your default browser.